 - Azure Defender for Azure DNS

-As of August 11th, 2021, the Azure Security Center / Azure Defender team has announced that in addition to prepare and become an Azure Security Center Ninja, you can take a knowledge check and request a certificate of completion if you score 80% or more.
+As of August 11th, 2021, the Azure Security Center / Azure Defender team has announced that in addition to preparing and becoming an Azure Security Center Ninja, you can take a knowledge check and request a certificate of completion you score 80% or more.

-The Azure Security Center (ASC) Ninja training has a list of many ASC/Azure Defender resources, organized in a format that can help you to go from absolutely no knowledge in ASC, to design and implement different scenarios.
+The Microsoft Defender for Cloud (MDC) Ninja training lists many ASC/Azure Defender resources, organized in a format that can help you go from absolutely no knowledge in MDC, to design and implement different scenarios.

 I am happy to share with you that I have contributed several articles to the Azure Security Center Ninja training which are included in this study guide.

 Every month, the ASC team is adding new updates to the study guide, and you can track it by checking the date besides the topic.
-If you already study all the modules and you are ready for the knowledge check, follow the procedures below:
+If you have already studied all the modules and you are ready for the knowledge check, follow the procedures below:

-The knowledge measure for Azure Security Center / Azure Defender consists of 30 multiple-choice questions.
+The knowledge measure for Microsoft Defender for Cloud consists of 30 multiple-choice questions.

 I’ve just taken the test myself and I am so happy and grateful that I passed it the first time with a high passing score of 29/30 without any additional preparation.